DataFire/Integrations/integrations/generated/azure_resources_policysetdefinitions/README.md

 * output [PolicySetDefinition](#policysetdefinition)

 ### PolicySetDefinitions_List
-Gets all the policy set definitions for a subscription.
+This operation retrieves a list of all the policy set definitions in the given subscription.

 ```js